project-codeflare/codeflare-cli/README.md

 | `codeflare` guides you via a series of questions.
 Where is your code?
 Where is your data?
 How many GPUs do you need? | You may name the set of answers you provided.
 We call this a **profile**.
 Your inner loop then becomes: `codeflare -y -p <profileName>`.
 The `-y` means accept all prior answers. | `codeflare` offers quick access to MLFlow, Tensorboard, and a custom dashboard that tracks the resource consumption and logs of a job. |
 | `codeflare` glues answers together and submits a Kubernetes job.                                                     | You can switch quickly between profiles, and even submit jobs to distinct profiles concurrently.                                                                                  | There is no need to fiddle with yaml files and port forwards.
 With a few clicks, you will get a popup dashboard window.                |

-## macOS Tray Menu
+## Tray Menu

 <img align="right" width="275" src="docs/images/tray/activeruns.png">

+The CodeFlare tray menu offers quick access to the most common features.
+On macOS and Linux, the menu will appear the upper right of your menubar, as shown in the screenshot to the right.

-If you are on macOS, you can leverage the menu that `codeflare` places in the upper right of your menubar (commonly known as a "tray" menu).
-From your terminal, try `codeflare hello`, and you should see a `CF` tray menu.
+To launch the CodeFlare tray menu from your terminal, try `codeflare hello`.
+You should now see a `CF` tray menu.

 ## Installation